hirenchauhan2/JSONVue/README.md

 ### See the Extension in Action!
 * Clone the Code.
 * Build the Code.
-* After the COde is Built -
+* After the Code is built
     * Go to Chorme Extensions
     * Enable the Developer Mode
     * Click on **Load Unpacked**